hiebelky/Bio-MR/README.md

 ### 3. Set the Qt Path
 1. Open Visual Studio 2019
 2. Navigate to Extensions > Qt VS Tools > Qt Options.
 3. Add a Qt Version so Visual Studio knows where to look for Qt files.
-IMPORTANT: Make sure to make the name "Qt5.14", otherwise, you will need to make modifications to the VS project file to build properly.
+IMPORTANT: If you plan to push to the repository, name your Qt version "Qt5.14".
+This will allow all developers to build the project without reconfiguring Qt.
 ![](images/qt_vs_options.PNG)

 ### 4. Build